eUvidence

 Frequently asked questions

-- European regulatory and clinical practice contexts differ from those of other regions.
+European regulatory and clinical practice contexts differ from those of other regions.
 Drug authorisations, reimbursement decisions, and guideline recommendations are made by European bodies (EMA, NICE, HAS, KCE, etc.).
 Weighting European publications and guidelines higher when they bear on a topic makes the synthesis more useful for a European healthcare professional applying the literature in their own regulatory and practice context.
-Non-European publications (NEJM, JAMA, etc.) remain fully indexed and cited; the weighting is a tie-break, not an exclusion.
+Non-European publications (NEJM, JAMA, etc.) remain indexed at the abstract level and cited; the weighting is a tie-break, not an exclusion.